GRACED – Next generation sensors for food quality monitoring

 In January 2021, AMO GmbH has started a project at first sight at odds with its usual interests.
 The project is called GRACED, and aims developing a technical solution for detecting contaminants at all stages of the value chain of the fruits and vegetables (F&V) industry.
-The connection between food-quality monitoring and AMO’s core expertizes is however apparent in the full tile of the project: “Ultra-compact, low-cost plasmo-photonic bimodal multiplexing sensor platforms as part of a holistic solution for food quality monitoring”.
+The connection between food-quality monitoring and AMO’s core expertizes is however apparent in the full title of the project: “Ultra-compact, low-cost plasmo-photonic bimodal multiplexing sensor platforms as part of a holistic solution for food quality monitoring”.

 “The goal of the project is to exploit recent advances in the field of plasmo-photonic to develop a sensor capable of detecting multiple contaminants, quickly and in a cost-efficient way”, explains Dr. Anna Lena Giesecke, head of the Nanophotonic Group at AMO GmbH and partner of GRACED.
 “An important point is that the sensor has to be portable, so that it can be employed at any stage of the value-chain of fruits and vegetables – from the production sites, to our tables.”
 Examples of contaminants to be detected are bacteria such as E.coli and Salmonella, mycotoxines, or residuals of pesticides.